 Central Government Real Estate Agency

-Dating from 1981, the former Surinameweg 4 government office in Haarlem had aged badly.
+Dating from 1981, this former government office in Haarlem had aged badly.
 A severe and inward-looking building, it presented a closed and even forbidding aspect to the world.
 This was bad enough when it occupied a monofunctional office area, but its surroundings are now due to change to accommodate new residential and leisure functions.
 Charged with renovating and expanding the structure for a new tenant – the Directorate-General for Public Works and Water Management (the Rijkswaterstaat) – and a new life, MVSA’s concept was clear: open up!

 In other words, our plan was to radically update the building by increasing its transparency, bringing in more daylight and air, and ensuring better interaction between inside and outside.
 The interior, with its endlessly long, closed corridors and claustrophobic cell-like offices, would be replaced by a more contemporary, open and flexible layout, with space for socialising and co-working.
 Finally, the building would meet new sustainability requirements with an upgrade to energy label A+ and the use of circular design principles.

-The Surinameweg 4 building, designed by architectural firm Arnold Numan Oyevaar, is essentially a sequence of linked octagonal blocks on a U-shaped plan.
+The Rijkskantoor Haarlem building, designed by architectural firm Arnold Numan Oyevaar, is essentially a sequence of linked octagonal blocks on a U-shaped plan.
 The building’s façade was in concrete, dotted with relatively small windows with brightly coloured aluminum frames.
 The rather Brutalist aesthetic was dated and unappealing and in need of a makeover – all the more so since the site of the building, in Schalkwijk-Midden, Haarlem, is also undergoing a radical transformation.
 This former monofunctional office location is now set to become a mixed urban neighbourhood, with new residential developments, offices and leisure facilities and an abundance of greenery in line with Haarlem’s current ambition to be “a city among the trees”.
 The renovated building needed to embody this new energy.

 Carefully dismantling the structure revealed a beautiful basis for further work: an elegant 6,200m2 concrete skeleton complete with monumental octagonal columns and column heads that were eminently suited to a new, open-plan organisation.
 In order to preserve the raw beauty of the structure and maximise the experience of space, the new installations are left in plain sight.